-Unlike equities, mutual fund units do not give its unit holders any voting rights.
-A share unit of mutual fund represents investments in many different stocks (or other securities) instead of just one holding.
+Unlike equities, mutual fund units do not give their unit holders any voting rights.
+A share unit of a mutual fund represents investments in many different stocks (or other securities) instead of just one holding.
 That’s why the price of a mutual fund share is referred to as the net asset value (NAV).
 Mutual Funds are registered in Securities Board of Nepal as per Mutual Fund regulation 2010.

 What is Closed-End Vs Open-End Mutual Fund?

-A Closed-end fund offers a fixed number of units and raises capital through the primary market via New Fund Offer (NFO) and operates for fixed number of period as derived in the fund’s prospectus.
+A Closed-end mutual fund offers a fixed number of units and raises capital through the primary market via New Fund Offer (NFO) and operates for a fixed period as mentioned in the fund’s prospectus.

 After the issuance of NFO; the closed-end fund will be listed on the stock exchange.
 The potential Investors and the current investors (generally known as Unitholders) can Buy and Sell through a registered Brokerage firm on the secondary market (NEPSE) or the Current investor can hold the mutual fund till maturity and can redeem their investments at Net Assets Value at redemption date NAV.

 The Fund manager i.e., Siddhartha Capital Limited sells units directly to investors and redeems them as well.
 Investors have the flexibility to buy or sell any part of their investment at any time at Applicable Net Asset Value (NAV).
-There is no maturity period in open-end fund and as long as there is demand for fund it goes on issuing share no matter how many investors are there.
+There is no maturity period in the open-end mutual fund and as long as there is demand for the fund, it goes on issuing units no matter how many investors are there.